Meet our Chair

 Chen Liu, MD, PhD

-Chen Liu, MD, PhD, has been named Chair of the Department of Pathology at Yale School of Medicine and Chief of Pathology at Yale New Haven Hospital, effective March 1, 2020.
+Chen Liu, MD, PhD, was named Chair of the Department of Pathology at Yale School of Medicine and Chief of Pathology at Yale New Haven Hospital on March 1, 2020.
 Dr. Liu is a well-recognized gastrointestinal and liver pathologist, providing expert consultations for physicians and patients.

-At Yale, Dr. Liu will continue to work to improve health care through innovative research and educating the next generation of investigators and physicians, as well as further elevate the excellent reputation of the department nationally and internationally.
+Dr. Liu is focused on continuing to improve healthcare through innovative research, and educating the next generation of investigators and physicians, as well as further elevating the excellent reputation of the department nationally and internationally.
 He is also committed to alignment between the School of Medicine and Yale New Haven Health with the goal of providing exceptional patient-centered care and capturing new opportunities in the changing health care landscape.

 During Dr. Liu’s tenure at Rutgers, he led the integration of pathology and dermatology programs.
 He also established the Immunology Division, the Center for Medical Microbiology, and the Center for the Studies of Stillbirth and Early Infant Death.
 Under Dr. Liu, the department acquired an additional nine hospital pathology diagnostic lab services, integrating them into the academic department; established productive collaborations with New Jersey state and local governments through management of their pathology and laboratory services; doubled the number of faculty; and significantly increased clinical revenue, NIH funding, and academic productivity.